carpentries/maintainer-onboarding/episodes/03-communicate-contributors.md

 While anyone can contribute to The Carpentries lessons, the vast majority of contributions come from:

+- Workshop Instructors (and helpers) who have recently participated in a workshop and noticed difficulties with the materials.
 - Trainees who have gone through Instructor Training and are submitting a contribution as part of "checkout" to complete their Instructor certification.
-- Workshop Instructors (and helpers) who have recently participated in a workshop and noticed difficulties with the materials.

 Everyone who goes through The Carpentries Instructor Training program is required to [get involved](https://carpentries.github.io/instructor-training/checkout.html#getinvolved) in the Carpentries community in order to become certified, and contributing to a lesson is a popular option.
-We train over a thousand people each year to be Instructors, about half of whom complete the certification process.
+We train hundreds of people each year to be Instructors, about half of whom complete the certification process.
 Many of the contributions you will receive come from Instructor trainees.

 During Instructor Training, we [strongly encourage contributors](https://carpentries.github.io/instructor-training/checkout.html) to contribute to